Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 Notice that this wil result in the option value and not the label being present as the end users answer.
 {{% /notice%}}

 ## Description and HelpText

 `description` and `helpText` is supported by options in apps that use version v7.8.0 or higher. `description` and `helpText` can be displayed by the components `RadioButtons` and `Checkboxes` by providing the option list with the mentioned properties.

-Descriptions and HelpTexts can be provided to options in the same way that a label is provided, in either static or dynamic code lists.
+Descriptions and HelpTexts can be provided to `options` in the same way that a `label` is provided, in either static or dynamic code lists.
+One can also use them in options based on repeating groups in the `source` attribute.

 ```json
 [